julietteorpen/julietteorpen/README.md

 ## *Aspiring Software Developer*

 ### From non-profit to software development:
-* 4+ years working a variety of roles in the non profit sector
+* 4+ years working a variety of roles in the non-profit sector at the British Refugee Council and Praxis Community Projects
-* Interest in digital comms, creating engaging content for website and social media channels
+* During this time I gained an interest in web development through my involvement in digital comms and creating engaging content for website and social media channels
+* I loved building Salesforce reports or my own well-ordered, attractively designed, automated Excel spreadsheet more than most people which led me to explore avenues into software development
-* Desire to build skills and explore how tech can be used to support and improve services in charities
+* My long-term desire is to build my software development skills and explore how tech can be used to have a positive social impact
-* For full details of my professional background, onnect with me on [LinkedIn](https://www.linkedin.com/in/juliette-orpen/)
+* For full details of my professional background, connect with me on [LinkedIn](https://www.linkedin.com/in/juliette-orpen/)

 ### Journey into coding and next steps:
 - [x] *November 2018* - Completed CodeFirst Girls Introduction to web development which sparked an interest in coding as I began new role as Refugee Council's Executive Support Officer